Biden issues a warning about the power of the presidency – and Trump – after Supreme Court’s immunity ruling | KRDO

 The notably political speech comes at a critical moment for Biden’s campaign as he tries to beat back persistent concerns about his age exacerbated by his performance in last week’s presidential debate.
 His unsteady performance wreaked anxiety among some of his top donors and raised uncomfortable questions for Democrats about whether he should remain on their ticket, much less serve another four years in the White House.

 During Monday’s speech, Biden appeared alert, reading energetically from a teleprompter in the Cross Hall of the White House.
-But he did not take questions, immediately retreating after his five-minute, scripted statement.
+But he did not take questions, immediately walking away after his five-minute, scripted statement.

 “I know I will respect the limits of the presidential powers I’ve had for three-and-a-half years, but any president – including Donald Trump – will now be free to ignore the law,” Biden said.

-And he described the decision as a broader pattern from the Supreme Court in undermining “a wide range of long-established legal principles,” pointing to other decision on voting rights and civil rights as he implicitly laid out the stakes for the presidential election.
+Biden, who has made protecting democracy a central tenet of his campaign, described the decision as a broader pattern from the Supreme Court in undermining “a wide range of long-established legal principles,” pointing to other decisions on voting rights and civil rights as he implicitly laid out the stakes for the presidential election.

 He added that voters now hold the ultimate say over holding Trump accountable.

-Note: This story has been updated with additional developments on Monday.